-Further, the PHA may grant requests for individual relief from charges in excess of the utility allowance on reasonable grounds, such as special factors not within control of the resident, as the PHA deems appropriate.
-The family must request the higher allowance and provide the PHA an explanation of the need for individual relief and an explanation about the amount of additional allowance required [see HCV GB, p.
-18-8].
+Further, COC may grant requests for relief from charges in excess of the utility allowance on reasonable grounds, such as special needs of the elderly, ill, or residents with disabilities, or special factors not within control of the resident, as COC deems appropriate.

-PHAs should develop criteria for granting individual relief, notify residents about the availability of individual relief, and notify participants about the availability of individual relief programs (sometimes referred to as "Medical Baseline discounts") offered by the local utility company.
+COC should develop criteria for granting individual relief, notify residents about the availability of individual relief, and notify participants about the availability of individual relief programs (sometimes referred to as "Medical Baseline discounts") offered by the local utility company [Utility Allowance GB, p.
+19; 24 CFR 965.508].

-The family must request the higher allowance and provide the PHACOC with information about the amount of additional allowance required.
+The family must request the higher allowance and provide COC with an explanation about the additional allowance required.

-The PHACOC -will consider the following criteria as valid reasons for granting individual relief:
+COC will consider the following criteria as valid reasons for granting individual relief: